ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 .....
 ```

-When `Router` first renders it trawls any assemblies provided and builds a route dictionary of component/route pairs.
+When `Router` initializes it trawls any assemblies provided and builds a route dictionary of component/route pairs.

-You can get this list like this:
+You can get a list of route attribute components like this:

 ```csharp
 static public IEnumerable<Type> GetTypeListWithCustomAttribute(Assembly assembly, Type attribute)
     => assembly.GetTypes().Where(item => (item.GetCustomAttributes(attribute, true).Length > 0));
 ```

 On initial render the Router register a delegate with the `NavigationManager.LocationChanged` event.
-Thos delegate looks up routes and triggers render events on the `Router`.
+This delegate looks up routes and triggers render events on the `Router`.
 If it finds a route it renders `Found` which renders our new `RouteViewManager`.  `RouteViewManager` builds out the Layout and adds a new instance of the component defined in `RouteData`.

-When it doesn't find a route, what it does depends on the `IsNavigationIntercepted` property of the `LocationChangedEventArgs` provided by the event:
+When it doesn't find a route, what happens depends on the `IsNavigationIntercepted` property of the `LocationChangedEventArgs` provided by the event:

-1. True if Intercepts navigation in the DOM - anchors, etc.
+1. True if it intercepts navigation in the DOM - anchors, etc.
-2. True A UI component calls it's `NavigateTo` method and sets `ForceLoad`.
+2. True if a UI component calls it's `NavigateTo` method and sets `ForceLoad`.
-3. False A UI component calls it's `NavigateTo` method and sets `ForceLoad`.
+3. False if a UI component calls it's `NavigateTo` method and sets `ForceLoad`.

-So, if we can avoid causing a hard navigation event in `Router`, we can add a component in `NotFound` to handle additional dynamic routing.
+If we can avoid causing a hard navigation events in `Router`, we can add a component in `NotFound` to handle additional dynamic routing.
 Not too difficult, it is our code!
-There's an enhanced `NavLink` control to help covered later.
+There's an enhanced `NavLink` control to help control navigation - covered later.
 In the event of a hard navigation event, routing will still work, but the application reloads.
-Any rogue navigation events should be detected during testing.
+Any rogue navigation events should be detected and fixed during testing.

 ### CustomRouteData

 `CustomRouteData` holds the information needed to make routing decisions.
 The class looks like this with inline detailed explanations.

 ```csharp
     public class CustomRouteData